International Business Honors Program

 Part 1: Experiential Component

-Completion of the equivalent of one semester of one of the following experiences after entering the International Business Honors program:
+1. Completion of the equivalent of one semester of ONE (1) of the following experiences after entering the IB Honors program:

-1. Study abroad as a full-time enrolled student at an International Business Program and/or FAU approved foreign university or college.
-MAN 4956 International Business Study Abroad course enrollment, or approved equivalent, required for at least one semester.
-International internship with an organization that is doing, or dealing with, for-profit business, all while living in a foreign The International Business Program must grant approval of the internship before it begins.
+2. International internship with an organization that is doing, or dealing with, for-profit business while living in a foreign country.
+The International Business Program must grant approval of the internship before it has begun.

 Part 2: Honors Capstone Portfolio Project

-Honors students create a portfolio consisting of the following:
+Honors students will create a portfolio consisting of the following:

-1. Completed work from all three Honors Courses
+1. Completed work from all three Honors Course Compacts.

-• Analysis consists of applying Course Compact work to real-world situations experienced by the student during an internship or study abroad.
+1. Analysis will consist of applying Course Compact work to real-world situations experienced by the student during the internship or study abroad.

 international business